Proposals must follow the format in the application RPSF provides; please do not leave a section(s) blank.

 Proposals must stress positive long-term impacts that align with Rochester Public School's mission.

-In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants at a school board meeting or at a district fair.
+In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff or district-wide meeting.

 engage community members who become aware of very innovative projects, which increases donations to RPSF, creating a bigger impact on children’s lives.

 enable pilot projects that otherwise would not occur given very limited resources.

 may enrich student learning district-wide as successful projects serve as seeds to grow similar programs across Rochester's schools.